Access to Vehicle Security Related Information

 The CASIS agreement acknowledged that access to vehicle security-related information was not within the scope of the agreement and would require a separate project.
 This was due to the US system’s applicant screening process being non-compliant with Canadian privacy laws and criminal background check procedures.

-A Secure Screening Process that Complies with Canadian Law
+Is a Secure Screening Process that Complies with Canadian Law Required?

 Vetted Canadian VSPs were provided with credentials to access vehicle security-related information through a reciprocal agreement with the US organization, the National Automotive Service Task Force (NASTF).